Contact Clare via the form below, for any further Qs and price.

 The house has medieval air conditioning, also known as intelligent/ natural architecture: because it is built into the very rocks, it enjoys a certain geothermal ambience – a steady temperature that makes it warmer in winter and pleasantly cooler in the summer.
 The temperature can be regulated by opening and closing windows at the appropriate times of day.

 We’re very central in the centro storico, and ideal for access from below or above on foot.
-For getting heavy items to the house, you technically can get to the front door on Strada F M Guidi, but it’s probably more convenient to park in the nearby Piazzetta Fabio Gollino, then use a trolley to bring things down.
+For getting heavy items to the house, you technically can get a car to the front door on Strada F M Guidi, but it’s probably more convenient to park in the nearby Piazzetta Fabio Gollino, then use a trolley to bring things down.

 There are mains gas tubes right in front of the Strada F M Guidi entrance, and also below, under the studio – I use a gas bottle just for my cooker, but mains gas and a heating system would be a good investment for the future.